 - Physical ability to get to remote locations on camp property quickly

 - Flexibility – able to adapt to different environments and schedules

 - Prior experience with Camp Encourage

 - Previous experience as a camp nurse at a special needs camp

 - Knowledge of the American Camp Association Health and Wellness standards

-Camp Encourage is committed to providing equal opportunity for all employees and applicants without regard to race, color, religion, national origin, sex, age, marital status, sexual orientation, disability, political affiliation, personal appearance, family responsibilities, matriculation or any other characteristic protected under federal, state or local law.
+Camp Encourage is an equal opportunity employer and encourages and celebrates individuality and diversity.
+Employment decisions are based on qualifications and are made without regard to race, color, religion, national or ethnic origin, sex, disability, veteran status, age, marital status, sexual orientation, political affiliation, personal appearance, family responsibilities, matriculation or any other characteristic protected under federal, state or local law.